scverse/cookiecutter-scverse/{{cookiecutter.project_name}}/docs/developer_docs.md

 ### Installing dev dependencies

-In addition to the packages needed to _use_ this package, you need additional python packages to run tests and building the documentation.
+In addition to the packages needed to _use_ this package, you need additional python packages to _run tests_ and _build the documentation_.
 It's easy to install them using `pip`:

 ```bash
 pip install "{{ cookiecutter.project_name }}[dev,test,doc]"